Simplifying Benefits

 User Research & Insights

-I worked closely with product, design, and UX Research to understand why members visited the Benefits & Coverage page and where the current experience broke down.
-We:
+I worked closely with product, design, and UX research to understand why members visited the Benefits & Coverage page and where the current experience broke down:

 • Reviewed member feedback, support transcripts, and usage analytics to form an initial picture of common questions and failure points.